progit/progit/de/02-git-basics/01-chapter2.markdown

 <!--If you like to use a more graphical tool to visualize your commit history, you may want to take a look at a Tcl/Tk program called `gitk` that is distributed with Git.
 Gitk is basically a visual `git log` tool, and it accepts nearly all the filtering options that `git log` does.
 If you type `gitk` on the command line in your project, you should see something like Figure 2-2.-->

-Wenn dir eine grafische Anzeige der Commit Historie lieber ist, kannst Du das Tcl/Tk Programm `gitk`, welches mit Git ausgeliefert wird, ausprobieren. `gitk` ist im wesentlichen eine grafische Version von `git log` und akzeptiert fast alle Filteroptionen, die `git log` auch akzeptiert.
+Wenn Dir eine grafische Anzeige der Commit Historie lieber ist, kannst Du das Tcl/Tk Programm `gitk`, welches mit Git ausgeliefert wird, ausprobieren. `gitk` ist im wesentlichen eine grafische Version von `git log` und akzeptiert fast alle Filteroptionen, die `git log` auch akzeptiert.
 Wenn Du `gitk` in einem Projekt ausführst, siehst Du etwa folgende Ausgabe:

 <!--Figure 2-2.
 The gitk history visualizer.-->